Layered Multiple Scattering Approach to Hard X-ray Photoelectron Diffraction: Theory and Application: Abstract

 \section{Abstract}

-Photoelectron diffraction (PED) is a powerful and essential experimental technique for resolving the structure of surfaces with sub-angstrom resolution.
-In the high energy regime, researchers in angle-resolved photoemission spectroscopy (ARPES) observe modulating patterns attributed to X-ray-PED (XPD) effects.
-This is accompanied by other challenges such as low cross-sections, significant photon momentum transfer, and non-negligible phonon scattering.
-Overall, XPD is not only an advantageous approach but also exhibits unexpected effects.
-To disentangle these diffraction influences, we present a PED implementation for the SPRKKR package that utilizes multiple scattering theory and a one-step model in the photoemission process.
-Unlike real-space implementations of the multiple scattering XPD formalism, we propose a k-space implementation based on the layer KKR method.
-The main advantage of this method is its ability to address a very broad kinetic energy range (20-8000 eV) without convergence problems related to angular momentum and cluster size.
-Furthermore, the so-called alloy analogy model can be used to simulate XPD at finite temperatures as well as XPD effects observed in soft and hard X-ray ARPES.
-For practical applications, we have calculated the circular dichroism in angular distributions (CDAD) associated with core-level photoemission of 2p from Si(100) and 3p from Ge(100).
-Photoelectrons are excited by hard X-rays (6000 eV) with right and left circularly polarized radiation (RCP and LCP, respectively).
+Photoelectron diffraction (PED) is a powerful technique for resolving surface structures with sub-angstrom precision.
+At high photon energies, angle-resolved photoemission spectroscopy (ARPES) reveals PED effects, often challenged by small cross-sections, momentum transfer, and phonon scattering.
+X-ray PED (XPD) is not only an advantageous approach but also exhibits unexpected effects.
+We present a PED implementation for the spin-polarized relativistic Korringa-Kohn-Rostoker (SPRKKR) package to disentangle them, employing multiple scattering theory and a one-step photoemission model.
+Unlike conventional real-space approaches, our method uses a k-space formulation via the layer-KKR method, offering efficient and accurate calculations across a wide energy range (20–8000 eV) without angular momentum or cluster size convergence issues.
+Additionally, the alloy analogy model enables simulations of finite-temperature XPD and effects in soft/hard X-ray ARPES.
+Applications include modeling circular dichroism in angular distributions (CDAD) in core-level photoemission of Si(100) 2p and Ge(100) 3p, excited by 6000 eV photons with circular polarization.